Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Children normally will eat according to their hunger and stop when they are full.
 Feeling fullness is natural for kids.

 Do you find yourself constantly encouraging your child to take one more bite, or to stop playing so they can eat?
+Or making your child eat their veggies before they can leave the table?

 Your well-meaning comments may be interfering with your child’s natural ability to respond to their body’s cues.